Thousands take to the streets in Seoul demanding President Park's resignation

 The South Korean prosecutor’s office on Thursday established a “special investigation unit” to probe the cases.

-Under the South Korean Constitution, the president is immune from criminal prosecution except for insurrection or treason.
+Under South Korea’s constitution, Park – as sitting president – is immune from criminal prosecution except for insurrection or treason.

 Lee Kyung-jae, a lawyer for Choi, said his client returned to Seoul on Sunday to answer questions from prosecutors and “testify according to the facts.”